Customizing Events¶

 perf::CounterDefinition manages the mapping from event names to event codes.
 Both perf::EventCounter and perf::Sampler use it to translate names into codes the perf subsystem understands.

-By default, a global instance is created automatically with common events:
+By default, perf-cpp creates a global instance with common events:

-/// Using the default configuration — no setup needed.
+/// Use the global default configuration; no setup required.

 auto event_counter = perf::EventCounter{};